Stone And District Swimming Club

 Swimming is an invaluable life skill and it is an excellent form of exercise and confidence booster.

-Our lessons follow the ASA National Teaching Plan that constantly assesses the progress of a swimmer during each lesson.
+Our lessons follow the Swim England National Teaching Plan that constantly assesses the progress of a swimmer during each lesson.
 When the teacher is confident that the swimmer has become proficient, they will be moved to the next level and taught further skills.
 During their progression a swimmer will be encouraged to attempt various badges as a benchmark of their progression.

 Our teachers provide a range of lessons for all abilities and all ages.
 We cater for those who cannot swim at all and those who have learned elsewhere but want to become better.
 Structures are in place to include disabled swimmers at standards appropriate to their individual needs.